<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 That's why users start developing with PyTorch.
 The framework was built to make deep learning feel more natural and flexible, especially for people who think and code in Python.
 It allows you to build, debug and deploy models with clarity.

-In this blog, you’ll learn what PyTorch is, why it’s used, its key features, real-world use cases, comparisons with other frameworks and whether it’s the right choice for you.
-If you’re deciding where to start or what to use next, this blog will walk you through everything you need to know.
+In this blog, you'll learn what PyTorch is, why it's used, its key features, real-world use cases, comparisons with other frameworks and whether it's the right choice for you.

 What is PyTorch and Why is it Used

-PyTorch is an open-source deep learning framework developed by Facebook’s AI Research (FAIR) lab.
+PyTorch is an open-source deep learning framework developed by Facebook's AI Research (FAIR) lab.
 It is built on Python and designed to make working with ML and deep learning more intuitive, flexible and developer-friendly.
-Today, PyTorch is one of the most used open source frameworks for building, training and deploying neural networks.
+Today, PyTorch is one of the most widely used open source frameworks for building, training and deploying neural networks.

 What sets PyTorch apart from other popular frameworks is how naturally it allows developers to build and experiment with deep learning models.
 Instead of forcing users into rigid workflows, PyTorch follows a more Pythonic approach which makes model development feel like writing regular Python code.